Jlemieux-afk/configure-ad/README.md

 </p>
 <p>
 Then configured the network for AD-1 to have a static 10.0.0.4 IP address to prevent random IP configuration errors.
+Also made Client-1's DNS server AD-1's IP address
 </p>
 <br />
 <p>